HelenHighwater1/pourfolio/README.md

 ## Technologies

 Pourfolio has a backend stack of Python, Flask, Jinja, and SQLAlchemy; using a PostgreSQL database.
-Its frontend is Javascript and React, as well as some Bootstrap.
+The frontend is Javascript and React, as well as some Bootstrap.

 ## Features

-All site visitors are able to either create their own account, or take a spin on our "Demo User" account to have a look around.
+All site visitors are able to either create their own account or take a spin on our "Demo User" account to have a look around.

 Key Features: